marta-krzyk-dev/NodeJSCluster/README.md

 # Node JS Cluster
 6th homework assignment for [Pirple's NodeJS master class](https://pirple.thinkific.com/courses/the-nodejs-master-class).
 The project includes a simple RESTful API greeting user with 'Hello' in different languages.
-It utilizes Cluster module for performance.

-## Features
-- [x] The code run across all the cores of machine it is run on
+With aid of the **OS** and **Cluster** modules the app forks worker threads from the master class and then starts server on each of the worker threads.

 ## Screencast